Perfect Pulled Pork Recipe

 Please don't ruin a lean, tender, pork loin by trying to make pulled pork.
 Loin meat has little of the fat and connective tissue necessary to make great pulled pork.
 If you have a loin, use this approach.

 The top half of the shoulder, from the the dorsal of the animal near the spine through the shoulder blade, has too many names: Boston butt, pork butt, butt, shoulder butt, shoulder roast, country roast, Boston roast, and the shoulder blade roast.
 Calling it a butt may seem ironic because it comes from the front of the hog.
 No ifs ands or butts, it makes the best sandwich meat on the hog.
-Butts can weigh from 4 to 14 pounds and they usually have shoulder blade bones in them although some butchers remove the bones and sell "boneless butts".
+Butts typically weigh from 5 to 8 pounds and they usually have shoulder blade bones in them although some butchers remove the bones and sell "boneless butts".